 Final Thoughts

 As mentioned earlier, the stock market is volatile, and while you may earn profits from penny stock trading, losses are inevitable.
-Therefore, consider keeping a trading diary that entails all your trading strategies.
+Therefore, consider keeping a trading journal that entails all your trading strategies.
 This will help you easily identify your mistakes and avoid repeating them.
-Plus, start exploring the share market with a broker’s demo account and spread your risks across multiple shares.
+Additionally, start exploring the stock market with a broker’s demo account and diversify your risks across multiple shares.

 Great article!
 I’ve traded with brokers like XTB and Interactive Brokers, and both offer great low fees and a wide range of assets.